Last updated on April 28th, 2020 at 05:11 pm

 I wouldn’t personally waist train in this corset, due to the apparent lack of waist and due to the construction method causing one bone out of each pair being essentially held in by the satin fabric instead of being securely sandwiched into a denser weave cotton (there may be a risk of a steel bone popping through the fabric if this is worn daily for weeks or months).
 But it would be great for occasional use, special events, and possibly to use as occasional relief from a heavier bust.

 On the Corsets Blvd Global site, this curvy overbust in black satin is named the “Keira” corset, and if you get it before February 15, 2016, it will be £55 or around $68 USD currently.
-Find the corset here.
+Unfortunately Corsets Blvd Global’s website was hacked so I have removed all links to it.
+This review is staying up for posterity.